miketang84/bamboo/doc/myfirstproject.md

 ###Configuration per Project
 Each project or application has a configuration file *settings.lua*.
-Now Bamboo web framework builds on the top of Mongrel2 and Redis, so the database to use and Mongrel2-related information on bamboo side should be specified in a configuration file.
+Now Bamboo web framework builds on the top of Mongrel2 and Redis, so the database to use and Mongrel2-related information on bamboo side should be specified in this configuration file.
 Also, Bamboo itself should be expressed clearly.
 The typical example follows as:

-	project_name = "blog"
+	project_name = "myfirstapp"
 	-- Mongrel2 info
-	monserver_dir = "/home/fisk/workspace/monserver/"		-- location of Mongrel2 web server
+	monserver_dir = "/home/fisk/workspace/monserver/"		-- location of instances of Mongrel2 web server
-	sender_id = 'f322e744-c075-4f54-a561-a6367dde466c'		-- unique id of Mongrel2 server
+	sender_id = 'f322e744-c075-4f54-a561-a6367dde466c'		-- unique id of Mongrel2 server instance
 	config_db = 'conf/config.sqlite'		-- data source of Mongrel2 web server, after loading mongrel2.conf into server

 	-- Bamboo info